Since our beginning in August 2003,

 (We've had enough trouble with PayPal and will not accept payment from them.
 Sorry.)

-Receipts are sent for all donations of $250 or more, or for any amount less if requested.
+Receipts are sent for all donations of $250 or more if the donor does release contact information to us, or for any amount less if requested.

 Any Questions about Donations or Sales?
 Email us at Marty@AnySoldier.com.